spotify/testing-game/README.md

 The script uses the current working directory to find files it could possibly read (such as `.m`, `.mm` and `.java` files) and performs a `git blame` on these files in order to match tests written to the developers that wrote them.
 The owner of the method name of the test is considered the developer that wrote it.

+## Dependencies

+* [python 2.7.10](https://www.python.org/downloads/release/python-2710/) (for running the script)
+* [git 2.6.1](https://git-scm.com/) (for finding the blame information for a given file)

+The script should run on any operating system containing these two dependencies.

 ## Usage